 Fitness

-I mostly cover stength with barbell training, endurance with running, and mobility with stretching.
+I mostly cover stength with barbell training, mobility with stretching, and VO2 max with running.

 Barbell Training